RoadTripTravelogues

 Canyon de Chelly National Monument Chinle, Western AZ For nearly 5,000 years, people have lived in these canyons - longer than anyone has lived uninterrupted anywhere on the Colorado Plateau.
 In the place called Tsegi, their homes and images tell us their stories.
 Today, Navajo families make their homes, raise livestock, and farm the lands in the canyons.
 A place like no other, the park and Navajo Nation work together to manage the land's resources.

-Coolidge, AZ.
+Casa Grande Ruins National Monument Coolidge, AZ.
 A Meeting Place and Landmark.
 Explore the mystery and complexity of an extended network of communities and irrigation canals.
 An Ancestral Sonoran Desert People's farming community and "Great House" are preserved at Casa Grande Ruins.
 Whether the Casa Grande was a gathering place for the Desert People or simply a waypoint marker in an extensive system of canals and trading partners is but part of the mystique of the Ruins.

 Carlsbad Caverns National Park NM